uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Each task should be described in text.
 Be sure that your task conveys a problem rather than a step-by-step walkthrough of a particular design.

 ### Submission
 6 task descriptions (one paragraph each).
+Submit via Catalyst here: `link to Catalyst`

 At section, one member of your group is going to be asked to give a short (&le;1 minute) summary of your tasks thus far.

 ### Grading
 1 point for each task described (6 points total).